morphean-sa/bitbucket-cascade-merge/README.md

 4. Type a **label** and select the following permissions :
    * Repositories : Read, Write
    * Pull Requests : Read, Write
-5. Copy the password somewhere safe, you will need it later
+5. Copy the password somewhere safe, you will need it later to configure environment variables

 ### Configure a webhook on the repository

-1. Navigate to the repository
+1. Navigate to the repository you want to activate cascade merges
 2. Go to Settings > Workflow > Webhooks
 3. Click on **Add webhook**
 4. Type a title, the url of your container and select